TimurMMD/ML_projects/Hackathon_Zelestra/Description.md

 Ranked in the Top 100 out of 8000 submissions

 The ensemble of LightGBM and CatBoost models contributed most to the final solution

+🚀 Conclusion
+This project demonstrated how combining powerful models like LightGBM and CatBoost with thorough preprocessing and hyperparameter tuning using Optuna can deliver high-accuracy predictive systems.
+With a rank in the top 1.25% of all teams, this solution serves as a strong baseline for solar panel maintenance prediction systems.